zhandavidz/diyaqi/docs/sensor.md

 ## First boot!

-The pi will take a little while to get itself going, go grab a coffee and give it 5-10 minutes to initalize.
+The pi will take a little while to get itself going, go grab a coffee and give around 10 minutes to initalize.

-Once you feel like it has had enough time to set up, let's get into it!
+Once you've given your pi 10 minutes to set up, we can access it from our computer!

 ## SSHing in

+### MacOS or Linux

 For MacOS or linux, you will aready have ssh installed.
 For windows, you MAY have ssh installed; try the steps below, and if you get an "ssh is not recognized as an internal or external command" kind of thing, follow the instructions for "ssh (PuTTY)" below

 open your terminal and type in the following command and press enter